prjemian/punx/docs/source/overview.rst

                       COMMENT,ERROR,NOTE,OK,OPTIONAL,TODO,UNUSED,WARN

-.. [#] tip: Subcommands may be shortened.
+.. [#] **tip**: Subcommands may be shortened to two characters.

    It is only necessary to use the first two (or more) characters of any subcommand, enough that the short version remains unique and could not be misinterpreted as another subcommand.

+   ..
 The program imposes a minimum limit of at least 2-characters.

    Such as: ``demonstrate`` can be abbreviated to ``demo`` or even ``de``.